-This active collection is a list of org.overlord.rtgov.analytics.situation.Situation objects.
+This active collection is a list of Situation objects.

 The Situation object represents a situation of interest that has been detected within the Event Processor Network, and needs to be highlighted to end users.
-For more information on this class, please see the API documentation.
+The Situation object has the following fields: